Jagman-dot/PromethiumTest/readme.md

 ### User is able to fill out the form, clicks on the Sign Up button, Sign up button has loading icon, and Home button has URL with "/user/confirmation?email="

-We use origin() method has the URL
+We use origin() method as the URL is changed from the intial cy.visit.

+Currently this is resulting in a 409 error, conflict as user already exists need to figure out way to make test dynamic.
+After running this test for the first time I would execute a clean up method that Deletes the user from our database.

 ``` js
  cy.origin('https://onboarding.pm61data.cloud/user/register', () =>{